mantidproject/documents/Design/y_e_data_storage_modes.md

 This is also related to the fact that we can convert between `Points` and `BinEdges`.
 Do we need to fix that as well?
 Would it make sense to reduce this to a 3-state system, instead of having independent `XMode` and `YMode`, we would have `StorageMode::CountBins`, `StorageMode::FrequencyBins`, and `StorageMode::Points`, the latter implying that the data represents frequencies?

+In the case of the `Y` data, removing the ambiguity of storage mode would effectively
+- Get rid of the concept *distribution data*.
+- All data in `MatrixWorkspace` and `Histogram` is stores as `Counts`.
+-

 The different interpretations of `Y` data effectively breaks the promises that the `Histogram` interface makes: